 NECoPA – November 2020

 The Northeast Conference on Public Administration (NECoPA) held its 2020 conference on November 6 and 7 for academics, students, public servants, and nonprofit managers.
 Sponsored by the MassASPA Chapter with the theme of “At the Heart of Public Service in America,” the virtual conference offered 45 panels with 251 presenters.
 The keynote speaker was former Massachusetts Governor Michael Dukakis.
 NECoPA began conducting annual conferences in 2010 to advance understanding of civic engagement and the common good, to foster the spirit of service already evident among many citizens, and to suggest a broad array of pathways to public service.
 Keystone State Chapter members who presented papers were: Olumide Adeoye; Dr. Lauren Azevedo; Dr. Kristen Crossney; Sunayna Johnson; Dr. Daniel Mallinson; Dr. Glenn McGuigan; Peter Melan; Saahir Shafi; Dr. Allison Turner; Dr. Triparna Vasavada; and Dr. Michelle Wade.
-Chapter members on the NECoPA leadership team are Immediate Past Chair Dr. Bing Ran and Board of Trustees members Dr. Amanda Olejarski, Dr. Triparna Vasavada, and Huiting Qi.
+Chapter members on the NECoPA leadership team were Immediate Past Chair Dr. Bing Ran and Board of Trustees members Dr. Amanda Olejarski, Dr. Triparna Vasavada, and Huiting Qi.

 Partnership Panels – October 2020